Please note that the below information may not reflect evolving pandemic procedures.

 With safety in mind, we look at the following: State of emergency or impending state of emergency; weather conditions (current and forecasted); road conditions; availability of public transportation; ability to access, maintain and use the campus safely; ability of emergency services to access the campus; disadvantages of sending campus visitors back into the weather once they have arrived on campus; and anticipation that conditions may worsen or persist, such as public transportation becoming unavailable or road closures, that would make travel unusually difficult or hazardous.

 Every effort is made to ensure a firm decision is shared with the community prior to 6:00a.m. if the decision is taking place before the start of normal working hours, or before 3:30p.m. if it’s during the day.
-If there is a University closure, you will hear about it through the following channels:
+If there is a campus impact, you will hear about it through the following channels:

 - University website (msvu.ca)